Sri Lanka Post: History

 Sri Lanka Post has a long history of 222 years, dating back to 1798, when the colonial Dutch rulers started five post offices in the Maritime Districts under their control.
 In 1799, they published the first postal regulations and postage rates.
 The Dutch East India Company operated the Postal service, which was not meant for the public but for official use.

 The British took control of the country in 1815, when Egbert Bletterman was the Postmaster General for the whole island.
 Louis Sansoni succeeded Bletterman as the second Postmaster General in 1817.
 The third Postmaster General was Major G. Stewart, who extended the postal services to major towns in the country.
 They re-organised the postal service and others eventually established a permanent Post Office in Colombo in 1882.

 Postage stamps

 The only evidence of a British postal service before 1815 is a "Colombo Post Free" handstamp used on a soldier's letter in 1809, when British Royal Artillery troops were engaged to subdue Sri Vikrama Rajasinha, the king of Kandy (1798–1815), whose inland territory had never been under the influence of the Dutch.

 The first adhesive stamps (the six-pence purple-brown stamps on blued paper) were issued on 1 April 1857, seventeen years after Britain had introduced the adhesive postage stamp to the world.
 The first stamps in local denominations of rupees and cents were issued on 1 February 1892.

+On August 20, 2024, Sri Lanka's Postal Department released the world's longest stamp, measuring 205 mm.
+This stamp celebrates the Sri Dalada Perahera festival in Kandy.